-If you need to reset the control panel with preset parameters according to EN 50131-3 follow these next steps:
+If you need to reset the control panel with preset parameters according to EN 50131-3 (see 6.48) follow these next steps:

 - Disconnect the back-up battery and the mains (using the terminal board fuse), - 2.
-Connect the RESET link and leave it connected, - 3.
-Connect the back-up battery and the mains, - Wait until the green LED starts flashing and key in the sequence 8080 an finally disconnect the RESET link.
+Connect the RESET link and leave it connected, - Connect the back-up battery and the mains, - Wait until the green LED starts flashing and key in the sequence 8080 an finally disconnect the RESET link.

-- After a RESET, all wireless devices are erased from the control panel and all user codes and access cards are "forgotten". - The Master code changes to 1234, and the service code to 8080. - If resetting is disabled (see 6.8) it is impossible to reset the control panel.
+- After a RESET, all wireless devices and access cards are erased from the control panel as well as user codes. - The Master code changes to 1234, and the service code to 8080. - If resetting is disabled (see 6.8) it is impossible to reset the control panel.